How Paula’s Choice Skincare Boosters, Serums, & Essence Work

 Our RESIST Moisture Renewal Oil Booster only includes oils, but features a proprietary blend of nine non-fragranced plant oils whose enriching properties combine for enhanced skin- smoothing results that put an end to dry, flaky skin.

 These ingredients are exceptional for skin in so many ways!
 We also use them in many of our other products, but they offer heightened results when used in higher concentrations for more stubborn or frustrating skincare concerns.

 The evolving research leaves no doubt that these targeted ingredients can turn your skin around, solving many issues you may have thought you just had to accept or cover with makeup.

 Each Booster has a wonderfully lightweight texture, so they work perfectly with the other products you’re using.
 In fact, we formulated each booster to mix easily with your moisturizer and other targeted solutions you may be using, or they can be applied alone, as a separate step.
 Each booster can also be used around the eyes and they’re compatible with any eye cream.

-Our serums are designed to augment your moisturizer with an additional blend of potent antioxidants, skin-replenishing, and restorative ingredients.
-The special characteristic each of our unique serums has is their concentration of these critical, supportive ingredients skin of any age needs.
+Our serums are designed to work in synergy with your moisturizer by supplying an additional blend of potent antioxidants, skin-replenishing, and restorative ingredients.
+The special characteristic of our serums is their concentration of these critical, supportive ingredients skin of any age needs.